apparition47/MailTrackerBlockerApp/README.md

 1. Open the Mail app.
 1. From the menu bar, open Settings > Extensions.
 1. Check `MailTrackerBlocker` to enable it.
     * Mail allows only one active Message Security Extension at a time.
-If you have multiple installed, select `MailTrackerBlocker` from the "Message security extension:" dropdown at the bottom to enable the tracker report and to block unknown trackers.
+If you have multiple installed, [select `MailTrackerBlocker` from the "Message security extension:" dropdown at the bottom](https://github.com/apparition47/MailTrackerBlockerApp/assets/3298414/26238241-fad6-42db-8141-17558aef8826) to enable tracker reporting and to block unknown trackers.
+These features won't be available if your Message security extension is set otherwise.
 1. [Optional] Images are safe for viewing now so to re-enable them: Goto Mail > Settings > Privacy > disable "Block All Remote Content".
-1. You should now see the ⓧ icon over the message pane header as you read your emails.
-The extension is now enabled!

 ### How to view tracking reports

-#### Mail Labeler
+#### Message Labeler

 In Mail, when you select a message you will be able to see a ⓧ icon that appears over the message pane header.
-Click to show what trackers MailTrackerBlocker has detected.
+Click it to show what trackers MailTrackerBlocker has detected.

 #### Tracking Report